iFR-ACSO/TAC25-Inf-MPC/README.md

 ### Folder Structure

-Not all functions and `.mat` files are listed.
+Not all MATLAB scripts and `.mat` files are listed.
 Only the most important functions.
 ```text
 Three-Axis_constrained_quartic_compFun/